replicatedhq/kurl.sh/src/markdown-pages/add-ons/flannel.md

 ## Migration from Weave

-Migrations from Weave to Flannel are only supported with the Containerd CRI runtime.
+You must use the Containerd CRI runtime when migrating from Weave to Flannel.
+For more information about limitations, see [Limitations]9#limitations).

-The migration process will result in whole-cluster downtime as Weave must be removed before Flannel can be installed.
+The migration process results in downtime for the entire cluster downtime because Weave must be removed before Flannel can be installed.
-Every pod in the cluster is also deleted and then recreated in order to receive new IP addresses allocated by Flannel.
+Every pod in the cluster is also deleted and then recreated, to receive new IP addresses allocated by Flannel.

-The migration from Weave to Flannel is performed by rerunning the installer with Flannel v0.20.2+ as the configured CNI.
+The migration is performed by rerunning the installer with Flannel v0.20.2+ as the configured CNI.
-The user will be presented with a prompt to confirm the migration:
+The user is presented with a prompt to confirm the migration:

 ```bash
 The migration from Weave to Flannel will require whole-cluster downtime.
 Would you like to continue?
 (Y/n)
 ```

-If there are additional nodes in the cluster, the user will be prompted to run a command on each of them.
+If there are additional nodes in the cluster, the user is prompted to run a command on each node.

-For additional primary nodes, this will look something like the following:
+For additional primary nodes, the command looks similar to the following example:

 ```bash
 Moving primary nodes from Weave to Flannel requires removing certain weave files and restarting kubelet.